aburrell/apexpy/docs/reference/fortranapex.rst

 apexpy.fortranapex
 ==================

-This submodule contains the interface to the apex Fortran library.
-The functions are not documented.
-For the user-friendly wrapper, see :class:`apexpy.Apex`.
+This module is the interface to the apex Fortran library.
+It is not documented.
+Use :class:`apexpy.Apex` for all conversions and calculations.